wlfio/drop-confirm/README.md

     - If the dependencies on `gradle/libs.versions.toml` isn't up-to-date, feel free to update them!
 The [linked utility](https://lambdaurora.dev/tools/import_quilt.html) should help you in this easy and quick process.
 4. The mod is now ready to be worked on!

-## License

-This template on the QuiltMC GitHub is licensed under the [Creative Common Zero v1.0 license](./LICENSE-TEMPLATE.md).

-Mods created with this template are not automatically licensed under the CC0, and are not required to give any kind of credit back to QuiltMC for this template.